-КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2020/21 FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 employees and councillors MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide adequate opportunities for the development of employees and councillors 206.
-Number of quarterly Training Committee meetings held by 30 June 4 4 4 4 4 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 207.
-IT Strategy biennially reviewed by 31 May - 31-May - 31-May - MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 208.
-IT Policy annually reviewed by 31 May 31-May 31-May 31-May 31-May 31-May MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 209.
-Number of quarterly internal IT Steering Committee meetings held by 30 June 4 4 4 4 4 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 210.
-Number of monthly IT Support and IT Services Management reports submitted by 30 June 12 12 12 12 12 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 211.
-Disaster Recovery and Business Continuity Plan reviewed by 31 March 31-Mar 31-Mar 31-Mar 31-Mar 31-Mar
+КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 FY 2025/26 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 216.
+IT Strategy biennially reviewed by 31 May - 31-May - 31-May - MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 217.
+IT Policy annually reviewed by 31 May 31-May 31-May 31-May 31-May 31-May MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 218.
+Number of bi-annual internal IT Steering Committee meetings held by 30 June 2 2 2 2 2 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 219.
+Number of monthly IT Support and IT Services Management reports submitted to the Municipal Manager by 30 June 12 12 12 12 12 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 220.
+Disaster Recovery and Business Continuity Plan reviewed by 31 March 31-Mar 31-Mar 31-Mar 31-Mar 31-Mar MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 221.
+Number of quarterly Disaster Recovery and Business Continuity implementation reports submitted to the Municipal Manager by 30 June 4 4 4 4 4 MUNICIPAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT Sustainable Development Orientated Municipality To provide IT services 222.
+Number of monthly website maintenance reports submitted to the Municipal Manager by 30 June 12 12 12 12 12